HilkeB/social-robot-design-portfolio/docs/project4.md

 -	First the user is asked if there is a target emotion.
 When the emotion is positive, a yellow fundamental block in a circular shape is suggested.
 When the target emotion is neutral, a green fundamental block with a square or rectangular shape is suggested.
 When the target emotion is negative, a blue triangular fundamental block is suggested.
 The mapped colors were found in the work of Jonauskaite & Mohr [^2] and Kumarasamy et al. [^3].
 The mapped shapes were found by reviewing the works of Strohmeier et al. [^4],[^5]
 -	After this, the user is asked about the preferred type of feedback.
 This input is mapped to one, or two relevant and fitting technical building blocks.
 -	Lastly, the target group is asked.
 When the target group are children, the block sizes will be smaller and when the target groups consist of adults larger blocks will be utilized.
+The embodiment toolkit will be tested, evaluated and linked to literature during the case study in [week 5](project5.md)

 [^1]: F. den Brok, S. Nanwani, D. Doeleman, R. den Otter